Chapter 13 Bankruptcy Lawyer

-Chapter 13 is known as reorganization bankruptcy because it requires debtors to repay most of their debt through repayment plans.
-When you file this type of bankruptcy, you must submit a proposal to the court that includes how you intend to pay back debt which may include overdue mortgage payments, car loans, and other types of debt.
+Chapter 13 is known as reorganization bankruptcy because it requires debtors to repay most of their debt through a Chapter 13 repayment plan.
+When you file for this type of bankruptcy, you must submit a proposal to the court that includes how you intend to pay back debt, which may include overdue mortgage payments, car loans, and other types of debt.

 Repayment plans are determined by: